This comic is for adults only, right?

 .
 For the traditional art which is the

-bulk of what I do, I use and abuse the
+I use and abuse the following (and please

 -Sketching and Tonal Art: